Jean Baptiste Alexandre Strolz: Service with Joseph Bonaparte in the Kingdom of Naples

-Having returned from Germany with a renewed reputation for endurance, robustness and luck, in December 1805, Strolz was appointed adjutant general in the French Army in Italy by Joseph Bonaparte, King of Naples.
-Officially transferred to the personal staff of Joseph on 25 July 1806, Strolz was described as calm, diligent, proud, laborious and of absolute loyalty, Strolz was immediately tasked with organising and commanding the Regiment des Chevaux Légers of the Royal Guards, a regiment whose uniform was that of the Imperial Guard.
+Having returned from Germany with a renewed reputation for endurance, robustness, and luck, in December 1805, Strolz was appointed adjutant general in the French Army in Italy by Joseph Bonaparte, King of Naples.
+Officially transferred to the personal staff of Joseph on 25 July 1806, Strolz was described as calm, diligent, proud, laborious, and of absolute loyalty.
+Strolz was immediately tasked with organising and commanding the Regiment des Chevaux Légers of the Royal Guards, a regiment whose uniform was that of the Imperial Guard.
 An uprising of insurgents loyal to deposed King Ferdinand resulted in Strolz's appointment as Governor of the Basilicate Province.
 The successful end to this campaign saw him promoted to brigadier general in the Army of the Kingdom of Naples on 30 October 1807.
-During a pilgrimage to Rome Strolz was made a Knight of the Papal Order of the Golden Spur and Comte palatin de l'eglise de Saint-Jean du Latran on 2 February 1807.
+During a pilgrimage to Rome, Strolz was made a Knight of the Papal Order of the Golden Spur and Comte palatin de l'eglise de Saint-Jean du Latran on 2 February 1807.

 Strolz was put in command of an infantry brigade for a planned Sicily campaign under David-Maurice-Joseph Mathieu de La Redorte, but British domination of the Mediterranean made it impossible for the French to transport troops to Sicily in order to gain control of the island.
-Joseph's kingdom remained confined to the mainland kingdom of Naples alone while Ferdinand continued to reside in and rule the Kingdom of Sicily.
+Joseph's kingdom remained confined to the mainland kingdom of Naples alone, while Ferdinand continued to reside in and rule the Kingdom of Sicily.

 After accession to the throne of Naples, Joseph, in the modernising spirit of the French Revolution, implemented a programme of far reaching reforms to the organisation and structure of the ancient feudal Kingdom of Naples.
-Joseph gave the country its first constitution; decreed the abolition of Feudalism on 2 August 1806 and ordered the rescission of all the rights and privileges of the nobility.
+Joseph gave the country its first constitution, which decreed the abolition of Feudalism on 2 August 1806 and ordered the rescission of all the rights and privileges of the nobility.
 All of these measures proved popular.

-On 20 May 1808, Strolz was named grand ecuyer and aide de camp of King Joseph of Naples and advanced to commander of the ordine delle due Sicilie.
+On 20 May 1808, Strolz was named grand ecuyer and aide-de-camp of King Joseph of Naples, and advanced to commander of the ordine delle due Sicilie.

-Strolz's cousin, also named Jean Baptiste, but called Jean-Jacques in the family to avoid confusion, a career artillery officer and godson of Strolz's mother, followed him first to Naples and on 9 November 1807 was appointed as colonel and commanding officer of the Artillery of the Royal Guards of Naples (Chef de Battaillon Commandant l' Artillerie de la Garde du Roi de Naples) and later, 20 December 1809, was sent to Spain where he was made colonel commandant of the Artillery of the Guards of the King of Spain.
+Strolz's cousin, also named Jean Baptiste (often called Jean-Jacques), a career artillery officer and godson of Strolz's mother, followed him first to Naples.
+On 9 November 1807, he was appointed as colonel and commanding officer of the Artillery of the Royal Guards of Naples (Chef de Battaillon Commandant l' Artillerie de la Garde du Roi de Naples), and later on 20 December 1809, was sent to Spain where he was made colonel commandant of the Artillery of the Guards of the King of Spain.